 - Smoking May Be Linked to Prostate Cancer’s Return in U.S. News and World Report

-Stay in Touch with your Health Care Team After Treatment
+Stay in Touch with your Healthcare Team After Treatment

-Your doctor and other health care professionals can recommend and schedule follow-up care appointments to look for signs of recurrence and/or manage long-term side effects, answer questions about medications, and refer you to other specialists and support resources.
-Also, ask your doctor or another member of your health care team to help you fill out a cancer treatment plan and summary, a form that keeps track of information about your cancer and cancer treatment.
+Your doctor and other healthcare professionals can recommend and schedule follow-up care appointments to look for signs of recurrence and/or manage long-term side effects, answer questions about medications, and refer you to other specialists and support resources.
+Also, ask your doctor or another member of your healthcare team to help you fill out a cancer treatment plan and summary, a form that keeps track of information about your cancer and cancer treatment.
 You may also want to ask about getting a survivorship care plan to outline your follow-up care.

 Infection with common sexually transmitted diseases (STD) like trichomoniasis may make men more vulnerable to aggressive prostate cancer.
 While those who have that form of STD are only slightly more likely to get prostate cancer, those who have prostate cancer are three-times more likely to die from it.
 Visit the Center for Disease Control and Prevention’s Sexually Transmitted Diseases website for more information on STDs.

 Lack of sleep weakens the immune system.
 The immune system helps the body fight off infections that can lead to developing cancer.
+In addition, not getting enough sleep can negatively affect your mood, motivation, and energy levels.

 Studies show that men who drank two or more drinks per day are 20 percent more likely to develop prostate cancer.